LeRay Mansion

-LeRay (pronounced /’leh-ray/) Mansion is a National Register Listed Historic District located in Fort Drum, NY.
+LeRay (pronounced /’leh-ray/) Mansion is a National Register Listed Historic District located in Fort Drum, New York.

 The LeRay Mansion was originally built as the estate for James LeRay de Chaumont.
-James LeRay originally came to the North Country in order to regain his family’s fortune.
-Jacques Donatien LeRay de Chaumont, James LeRay’s father, was a French entrepreneur who loaned a considerable portion of his fortune to support the American Revolution.
-Jacques LeRay was the single largest financial supporter of the American Revolution from France, outspending the French Government.
-This earned Jacques LeRay the name French “Father of the American Revolution.”
+LeRay originally came in order to regain his family's fortune.
+Jacques Donatien LeRay de Chaumont, James LeRay's father, was a French entrepreneur who loaned a considerable portion of his fortune to support the American Revolution.
+Jacques LeRay was the single largest financial supporter of the American Revolution from France, outspending the French government.
+This earned Jacques LeRay the title "French Father of the American Revolution."
 Jacques LeRay was a gracious host to members of the new Continental government at his estate in Passy, France.
 These guests included John Adams, Silas Deane, Arthur Lee, James Madison, and Benjamin Franklin, the latter of whom taught English to James LeRay.

-Jacques never made the journey to America, but by the time the American Revolutionary War ended, Jacques had nearly bled his fortune dry in his support.
+Jacques never visited America, but by the time the American Revolutionary War ended, Jacques had nearly bled his fortune dry in his support.
 Instead of making the journey himself, Jacques sent his son, James, on his behalf to collect their fortune.
-Despite years of effort, James was never able to secure full compensation for his father’s loan.
+Despite years of effort, James was never able to secure full compensation for his father's loan.
 Benjamin Franklin wrote an impassioned letter to George Washington that was able to secure a partial payment.

-While James LeRay was pleading for payment on his family’s loan, he met and married a wealthy woman named Grace Coxe.
+While James LeRay was pleading for payment on his family's loan, he met and married a wealthy woman named Grace Coxe.
 The Coxe family made their own fortune through a successful newspaper business in New Jersey.
-After their marriage, James became a naturalized American citizen and believed he could reclaim his family fortune by investing in land in Northern New York.
-Grace Coxe and James LeRay had three children Therese, Vincent, and Alexander.
+After their marriage, James became a naturalized American citizen and believed he could reclaim his family fortune by investing in land in northern New York.
+The couple had three children : Therese, Vincent, and Alexander.

-James was able to obtain ownership of thousands of acres within the tri-county area in the North Country (Jefferson, Lewis, and St. Lawrence County) which included over 360,000 acres of land.
+James was able to obtain ownership of thousands of acres within the tri-county area in the North Country (Jefferson, Lewis, and St. Lawrence County), which included over 360,000 acres of land.
 Setting aside 200 acres for his estate, James LeRay built the LeRay Mansion.